terrencejihoonjung/Nutritional-Intake-Tracker/README.md

-# Nutrition Intake Tracker
-### by Terrence Jung and Yifan Wu
+# Nutrition Intake Tracker by Terrence Jung and Yifan Wu
-Purpose: Track your daily intake and view a summary table of your nutritional intake.
+Track your daily intake and view a summary table of your nutritional intake.

-## Technology
+## Technologies

 * Javascript
 * React.js